-We have operated and expect to continue to operate at a loss as we continue to establish our business model and as Bitcoin prices continue to be low or decline further.
-In addition, we expect to need to raise additional capital to fund our working capital requirements, expand our operations, pursue our growth strategies and to respond to competitive pressures or working capital requirements.
+We have operated and expect to continue to operate at a loss as we continue to establish our business model and if Bitcoin prices decline.
+In addition, we expect to need to raise additional capital to fund our working capital requirements, expand our operations, pursue our growth strategies and to respond to competitive pressures.
 We may not be able to obtain additional debt or equity financing on favorable terms, if at all, which could impair our growth and adversely affect our existing operations.
 The global economy, including credit and financial markets, has recently experienced extreme volatility and disruptions, including diminished credit availability, rising interest and inflation rates, declines in consumer confidence, declines in economic growth, increases in unemployment rates and uncertainty about economic stability.
 Such macroeconomic conditions could also make it more difficult for us to incur additional debt or obtain equity financing.
-If we raise additional equity financing, our stockholders may experience significant dilution of their ownership interests, and the per share value of our Class A common stock could decline.
-Furthermore, if we engage in additional debt financing, the holders of debt likely would have priority over the holders of our Class A common stock on order of payment preference.
-We may be required to accept terms that restrict our ability to incur additional indebtedness, take other actions including accepting terms that require us to maintain specified liquidity or other ratios that could otherwise not be in the interests of our stockholders.
-Further, the crypto assets industry has been negatively impacted by recent events such as the bankruptcies of Core Scientific In. ("Core Scientific"), Celsius Network LLC ("Celsius"), Voyager Digital Ltd. ("Voyager Digital"), Three Arrows Capital, BlockFi Lending LLC ("BlockFi"), FTX Trading Ltd. ("FTX"), and Genesis Global Holdco LLC ("Genesis Holdco").
+Further, the crypto assets industry has been negatively impacted by recent events such as the bankruptcies of Core Scientific, Celsius, Voyager Digital, Three Arrows Capital, BlockFi, FTX, and Genesis Holdco.
 In response to these events, the digital asset markets, including the market for Bitcoin specifically, have experienced extreme price volatility and several other entities in the digital asset industry have been, and may continue to be, negatively affected, further undermining confidence in the digital assets markets and in Bitcoin.
-Increased credit pressures on the cryptocurrency industry, such as banks, investors and other companies reducing or eliminating their exposure to the cryptocurrency industry through lending, have had and may continue to have a material impact on our business.
 In light of conditions impacting our industry, it may be more difficult for us to obtain equity or debt financing in the future.